Identifying Implicit Bias in Healthcare: 5 Best Practices

 Make it easier for individuals to file a complaint by addressing instances of implicit bias in your facility’s safety event reporting system.
 Allowing individuals to file a report anonymously can help reduce fear of retaliation, exclusion, or blame.

-While overt acts of bigotry or discrimination should never be tolerated, it’s important to remember that unconscious bias is often unintentional and may not have been intended to hurt or offend.
+While overt acts of bigotry or discrimination should never be tolerated, it’s important to remember that unconscious bias typically isn’t intended to hurt or offend.
 Instead of punishing individuals who acted on or displayed inappropriate bias, counsel staff members on how to correct their actions and prevent similar assumptions from impacting future care.

 3. Establish a Diversity, Equity, and Inclusion (DEI) Committee